-HOW TO UNDERSTAND THE VOTING INFORMATION
+HOW TO UNDERSTAND THE VOTING INFORMATION FROM THE 2012 COUNCIL ELECTIONS

-The Returning Officer has made voting information from the Carnoustie & District byelection available to anyone who wishes to find out more about voters ranked the candidates in order of preference.
+The Returning Officer has made voting information from the 2012 council elections available to anyone who wishes to find out more about voters ranked the candidates in order of preference.
+There is one report for each ward.

 The first line of the report shows how many candidates there were and how many councillors were to be elected.
 The subsequent lines begin with the number of voters who ranked the candidates in the same order.
 There then follows the order that those voters used.
-For example; the row in bold below shows that 71 voters gave their first preference to the candidate who appeared first on the ballot paper, and their second preference to the candidate who appeared second.
+For example, the row in bold below shows that 71 voters gave their first preference to the candidate who appeared first on the ballot paper, and their second preference to the candidate who appeared second.
 The names of the candidates in the order they appeared on the ballot paper is given at the end of the report.